esyede/rakit/packages/docs/data/optional.md

 // Create Optional instance
 $optional = optional($value);

-// With callback (if value is not null, execute callback)
+// With callback (the callback receives the value and its result is returned)
 $result = optional($value, function ($value) {
-    return $value->some_method();
+    return $value ? $value->some_method() : null;
 });

-// If $value is null, callback is not executed and returns null
+// The callback is always executed, even when $value is null,
+// so check for null inside the callback yourself
 ```

 Example with callback: